Guest post by Nicole Boyer

 Volunteering is more than spending one’s time actively participating in selfless acts or activities that benefit other people.
 It has a greater impact on society as a whole.
 Volunteers are of great help to the community as they immerse themselves in a pool of opportunities.
 These opportunities are one reason why we need to encourage more students to volunteer.

 By volunteering, students develop life skills and become well-rounded individuals.

-Another benefit is volunteering help students get into college.
 Volunteering helps students become competent, employable, and better meet their learning objectives.

 Employers seek volunteer experience from fresh graduates.

 Employers prefer hiring fresh graduates with volunteer experience because it shows commitment and a sense of responsibility.
 Volunteers are reliable, selfless, responsible, and willing to do more than what is asked—even without monetary compensation.
 These are qualities that employers look for when hiring fresh graduates.

 We’ve outlined a few of the benefits of volunteering.
 But how do we motivate students to devote more time to volunteer work?

 Defining the real purpose of why they should volunteer is a great way to motivate students.
 They must understand the real impact of volunteering.
 Explain the weight of what they’re about to do and how they can make a difference in the world.
 Give them a purpose and let them take it from there.

 Grant them the full autonomy for their choices and decisions.
 Encouraging independence can help students feel like they are trusted, and by human nature, the more trust being placed to a person, the more responsible they become.

 Most of the time, adults forget to empathize with youth.
 When one doesn’t feel understood, they will never try to understand.
 If they are not up to volunteering, don't be discouraged.
 Try to understand where they are coming from and maybe, both parties will agree to compromise.
 Sometimes, empathy is all it takes to motivate